Best Pattern Cutting Paper And Card For Pattern Making

 275. Choosing the right pattern cutting paper is essential for accurate pattern drafting, garment development and professional fashion production.
 Whether you are a fashion student, home sewer, tailor or professional pattern cutter, using the correct pattern paper can improve accuracy, durability and workflow efficiency.

-In this guide, we explain the best types of pattern cutting paper used in the fashion industry, including spot and cross paper, kraft paper, manila card and tracing paper.
-We also cover the best paper for beginners, professional pattern cutters and garment manufacturers in the UK.
-Students need to use the best paper during their pattern cutting classes.
+In this guide, we explain the best types of pattern cutting paper used in the fashion industry, including spot and cross paper, kraft paper, manila paper, pattern card, tracing paper and tissue paper.
+We also explain which papers are best for beginners, professional pattern cutters and garment manufacturers.

-Pattern paper is used to draft, trace, adapt and store sewing patterns during the garment development process.
+Pattern cutting paper is used to draft, trace, adapt and store sewing patterns throughout the garment development process.

-Professional pattern cutting services use different types of paper depending on the stage of production, from initial block drafting through to final production patterns.
-The most common uses include:
+Professional pattern cutters use different types of paper depending on the stage of production, from initial block drafting through to final production patterns.

 - Drafting basic blocks